TheOddler/aplai/report/report.md

 We modeled this implementation pretty similar to the CHR implementation of Sudoku, whereas in Sudoku there was a list of possible coordinates while here we give a list of possible squares.
 Or more concretely, we introduce two new constraints, `rect/2` and `rect/3` where `rect/2` contains as second argument a list of X and Y coordinates of the upper left corner in combination with its width and height.
-First, a `rect/2` will be created for each given point, with a list of all possible that could fit at that position.
+First, a `rect/2` will be created for each given point, with a list of all possibilities that could fit at that position.
 Then, the propagate constraint is initiated, which starts the propagation process where a possible rectangle from `rect/2` is proposed as a `rect/3`  constraint.

 	propagate, rect(Point, Possible) #passive